GajanSoorian/invoicing-webapp/README.md

     `make all`  : Do all the above actions in sequence.

-Todo Now:

-- Nice DB handler
-- Create handlers
-- Update handlers
-- Modify handlers
-- Error handling

-## Design decision

-- Test Driven Development
-- Loosely coupled architecture
+Environment variables(host IP, port, DB info) needed for the service are stored in invoice-service/invoice-service.env

+## Commands to start angular web application

+Navigate to the `invoice-webapp` folder and run the below commands:

+- npm install  : To install dependencies.
+- npm run build  : Build the project.
+- npm run start -o  : Run the application.

+Note: This has not been tested in newer/older angular versions.

+complete ng versions: Angular CLI: 14.2.4 , Node: 14.20.1 ,Package Manager: npm 8.19.2

 ## Corner of hope (did not get to these)

+- Integration test cases with mocked Database.
+- Angular test cases for frontend.
+- Separate endpoint for Modify (PATCH)
 - JWT authorization for rest endpoints.
-- Integration test cases with mocked Database.
-- Input validation for frontend.
-- create end points for gRPC
 - Dockerize everything
-- Create an analytics page to
+- Create an analytics dashboard page as the login page to:
         - display customer purchasing pattern to predict future order timelines.
+        - upcoming payments
+        - Identify dip/increase in order requests for items.
+- Use interfaces to make Database queries and operations independent Database type.
+- Pagination.

 ## Out of scope

-- List view for multiple invoices.
 - Login and authentication.
 - API security (Token based authentication and TLS setup).
 - Timeouts(api request/ db query), rate limiting and retry strategies.
-- Logger.
+- Logger functionality.
+- Alternate API endpoints- gRPC
-- Test cases into test suites.
+- Test suites to better manager similar test cases.
 - Integration test cases.
 - Support for different unit of cost and conversions.
 - Tax logic for items.
 - Incremental "vertical slice" commits for easy review and faster feedback.

+## Tech stack

+- Angular 14
+- Go 1.16
+- Postgres

 ## Go information